derf/Travel-Status-DE-IRIS/README.md

 ## DEPRECATION NOTICE

-As of may 2024, the backend service that this utility relies on is deprecated and may cease operation in the near future.
+As of May 2024, the backend service that this utility relies on is deprecated and may cease operation in the near future.
 There is no immediate successor.
 Hence, db-iris and Travel::Status::DE::IRIS are no longer actively maintained.
 There is no promise that issues and merge requests will be reviewed or merged.